|

 INTRODUCTION

-I never use rating systems because there are too many elements in a movie to allow a single number summary.
+I don't use rating systems because there are too many aspects to a movie to allow a summary with a single number.
+I simply classify a movie as either

-I simply classify a movie as either 'recommended', 'of some interest' (worth seeing at least once despite its flaws), or
+(worth seeing at least once despite its flaws), or worthless.
+The reviews are deliberately concise;

-'worthless'.
-The reviews are deliberately concise; For more information and reviews, click on the All reviews and criticisms are subjective and personal.
+For more information and reviews, click on the All reviews and criticisms are subjective and personal.
 I don't make any attempts at objectivity, and there are bound to be many strong disagreements, especially when it comes to cult movies.
-If you want to know how big a grain of salt to take my reviews with, this is my taste in general: I generally favor either thought-provoking movies, or witty twisted entertainment, or fascinatingly bizarre and grippingly disturbing experiences.
+If you want to know how big a grain of salt to take my reviews with, this is my taste in general: I generally favor either thought-provoking movies, or witty twisted entertainment, or fascinatingly bizarre and psychologically gripping & disturbing experiences.
 Gratuitously sick movies with nothing else going for them are worthless to me, as is exploitation trash, and I am not a fan of the so-bad-it's-good genre although I do enjoy the occasional campy b-movie.
-Classics receive the same criticisms and are not given special treatment just because they are revered by film schools.
+Classics receive the same level of criticism and are not given special treatment just because they are revered by film schools or by hordes of cult film fans.
+Do not expect my opinions to coincide with underground movie trends just because I watch underground movies.
 Low budgets are fine but not if the writing and acting are lacking.
 I have very high standards for the 'Recommended' listings.
 What this means is that if you enjoy experiments, z-movies, exploitation, pointless sickness, or watching outrageous movies in order to poke fun at them with buddies, by all means use the 'worthless' lists as a shopping list.
-If a movie isn't listed here it's either because I haven't gotten my hands on it yet or because I didn't find it to be extreme.
+My likes and criticisms are pretty consistent and therefore could be used as either a reverse or positive compass, as you wish.
+If a movie isn't listed here it's usually either because I haven't gotten my hands on it yet or because I didn't find it to be extreme, or because it was released after 2017 and did not interest me.
 Also see the Honorable Mention section for names just beyond the scope of this site.
 Feel free to e-mail me with feedback.

 TABLE OF CONTENTS |